 Focus on strategies that will deliver results in both the short and long term, and never stop thinking about how you can bring more benefits to your customers.

 You don’t have to make your head explode dealing with the planning of your digital advertising, since there is now a solution that uses artificial intelligence to do it for you...

-Adext is the first and only AMaaS (Audience Management as a Service) that applies Artificial Intelligence and Machine Learning to digital advertising to find the best audience or demographic group for any ad.
-It automatically manages budgets across a myriad of audiences, on 3 platforms (Google AdWords, Facebook and Instagram), and optimizes them several times a day.
+Adext AI is the first and only audience management as a service that applies Artificial Intelligence and Machine Learning to digital advertising to find the best audience or demographic group for any ad.
+It automatically manages budgets across a myriad of audiences, on Google AdWords and Facebook Ads, optimizing each ad 480 times every single day.

 Additionally, it guarantees Adext Partner agencies that it will get a better cost per conversion (lower cost per sale or cost per lead) for all the agency’s accounts and campaigns, or the service will be FREE, and no management or optimization fees will be charged.

 Currently its average improvement is of +83% more conversions than any other human, software or tool in just 10 days.
 After all this, there's one thing that seems quite clear: the only opportunity cost comes from not trying it.